 EMDR unlocks the nervous system.
 During EMDR treatments, the targeted event or trauma episode, along with the beliefs attached to it, are relieved and reversed to generate healing, relief, and promote recovery.

-- YogaFun™ Therapy: Yoga is not all about “striking a pose”, downward facing dog, or mastering a head stead.
-Focused breath work, mental imagery, gentle movements, and just laying down can be powerful portable self care tools for anybody to do anywhere.
-These practices are integrated into therapy session to teach you how to self-regulate to manage moods and mindfully reduce reactive responses (fight or flight).
+- YogaFun™ Therapy: Yoga is not all about “striking a pose”, downward facing dog, or mastering a head stand.
+Focused breath work, mental imagery, gentle movements, and just laying down can be powerful, portable self-care tools for any body to do anywhere.
+These practices are integrated into the therapy session to teach you how to self-regulate to manage moods and mindfully reduce reactive responses (fight or flight).